omicsNLP/MetaboliteNER/README.md

 Similarly, you can process a batch of texts by calling
 ```
-texts=['Text1 contains 1-methyl-6,7-dihydroxy-1,2,3,4-tetrahydroisoquinoline, and',
+texts=['We found that 1-methyl-6,7-dihydroxy-1,2,3,4-tetrahydroisoquinoline,',
-       'Morphine and hippuric acid in Text2']
+       'Morphine and hippuric acid were higher in the disease group.']
 mm.batchprocess(texts)
 ```
 which results
 ```
-[[(15, 68, '1-methyl-6,7-dihydroxy-1,2,3,4-tetrahydroisoquinoline')],
+[[(14, 68, '1-methyl-6,7-dihydroxy-1,2,3,4-tetrahydroisoquinoline')],
  [(0, 8, 'Morphine'), (13, 26, 'hippuric acid')]]
 ```
 that is, a list of lists where each list corresponds to the entity recognition output of each sentence.

 ### Training MetaboListem
-Before training your own MetaboListem model with our architecture, it is recommended to obtain the 6B 300d pre-trained word embeddings from GloVe (https://nlp.stanford.edu/projects/glove/); you can get it by downloading `glove.6B.zip` and unzipping `glove.6B.300d.txt`.
+Before training your own MetaboListem model with our architecture, it is recommended to obtain the 6B 300d pre-trained word embeddings from [GloVe](https://nlp.stanford.edu/projects/glove/); you can get it by downloading `glove.6B.zip` and unzipping `glove.6B.300d.txt`.
 Albeit being recommended, the word embedding file is optional and you could proceed without it.

 The MetaboListem model can be trained like the following example:
 ```